 “I love it when guests enter a room after cocktail hour and see something that creates immediate excitement,” says DJ Joe Bunn of the Bunn DJ Company.
 He has worked with companies like Elevate to suspend performers in the middle of the ballroom and greet guests with a dress made of Champagne flutes that are filled with bubbles.
 His tip?
 “Hire a company that specializes in costumes, rigging, and performers.”
 You won’t have to worry about any of the logistics.
 Sit back and enjoy the show.

 Pose for a 360 Glam Cam

-Make like an Oscar winner on the E!
-Red Carpet.
-Have your guests pose for a 360 video just like the celebs attending the biggest award shows.
+Make like an MC on the red carpet and have your guests pose for a 360 video just like the celebs attending the biggest award shows.
 This works especially well if the dress code is formal or black tie.
 Why not feel like Hollywood royalty for a night?

 Offer the Coolest of Desserts

-Here’s your Top Chef moment: Delight your guests by instantly freezing ice cream in front of them.
-Planner Sonal Shah of Sonal J. Shah Event Consultants loves including this, known as nitrogen ice cream, as an alternative to a dessert station.
-How it works: Ice cream is flash frozen with liquid nitrogen, which looks like magic to someone watching the liquid turn to a creamy mass that looks and feels like Haagen Dazs.
-Companies like 321Chillz will come onsite with all the equipment to serve inventive flavors like Chocolate Cherry Pinot Noir and RumChata and Fireball.
-Bon appetit!
+Here’s your Top Chef moment: Delight guests by instantly freezing ice cream in front of them.
+Planner Sonal J. Shah of Sonal J. Shah Event Consultants loves including this, known as nitrogen ice cream, as an alternative to a dessert station.
+How it works: Ice cream is flash-frozen with liquid nitrogen, which looks like magic to someone watching the liquid turn to a creamy mass on par with Häagen-Dazs.
+Companies like 321Chillz will come on-site with all the equipment to serve inventive flavors like Chocolate-Cherry Pinot Noir and RumChata & Fireball.
+Bon appétit!